 Why choose the UA Online option?

 UA Online offers the five UA English TESL Certificate courses in five sequential 7-week sessions, meaning the entire Certificate can be completed in under one year.
 While coursework is intensive and graduate level, completion one at a time may be more convenient for working individuals.
-Online offerings also cost less than on-campus equivalents.
+Online offerings also cost less than on-campus equivalents, for both residents and non-residents.

 Assignments for all of the online courses include online materials development and online mock teaching practice.
 The online elective in Technology-Enhanced Language Learning is especially useful for individuals interested in teaching English online.